sparkle-project/sparkle-project.github.io/documentation/index.md

 If you update regular app bundles and you have set up EdDSA signatures, you can use a tool to generate appcasts automatically:

   1. Build your app and compress it (e.g. in a ZIP/tar.xz/DMG archive), and put the archive in a new folder.
 This folder will be used to store all your future updates.
   2. Run `generate_appcast` tool from Sparkle's distribution archive specifying the path to the folder with update archives.
-Allow it to access the Keychain if it asks for it (it's needed to generate signatueres in the appcast).
+Allow it to access the Keychain if it asks for it (it's needed to generate signatures in the appcast).

         ./bin/generate_appcast /path/to/your/updates_folder/